Tuesday, July 14, 2026

 • People (Segmentation and Targeting)

 • Place (Distribution), includes retail and online.
-How about fast food and grocer locations.
-Add team stadiums, amusement parks and resorts?
+How about locations of airports, team stadiums, amusement parks and resorts?

 • Price or Pricing, many contingency plans needed.